Ruwaished

-Ruwaished (الرويشد) is a town in the far east of Jordan.
-Administratively it belongs to Mafraq Governorate.
-It has a population of 14,400 (2010 estimate).
+Ruwaished (الرويشد) is a town in the far east of Jordan belonging to the administrative district of the Mafraq Governorate.
+As of 2010, it had a population of 14,400.
 Ruwaished is the farthest Jordanian settlement to the east.
 The Karameh Border Crossing between Jordan and Iraq administratively belongs to the Ruwaished Department.

 After the war on Iraq in 2003, about 800 refugees fled from Iraq to the Jordanian border, mostly Palestinians and Somalis, where they were allocated in the Ruwaished Refugee Camp in the No man's land between Jordan and Iraq.

 Geography

 The town is located in Mafraq Governorate about 240 km to the east of Amman.
 Ruwaished has a desert climate with an average annual precipitation of 82.9 mm.
-About eight wadis converge in the plains of Ruwaished, making it the second largest water basin in the northern desert region after Azraq. the water floods from these wadis in the winter compensate for the low annual precipitation rate of Ruwaished.
+About eight wadis converge in the plains of Ruwaished, making it the second largest water basin in the northern desert region after Azraq.
+The water floods from these wadis in the winter compensate for the low annual precipitation rate of Ruwaished.
 The town is at an elevation of 683 meters above sea level.

 It is also located on the desert highway connecting Jordan to Iraq.
 The town has a strategic importance from its location as a rest area for travelers to and from Iraq.
 There is also a military airport in Ruwaished.

+Climate

 History

-It is not known exactly when was the Ruwaished basin first inhibited, however existing Roman water dams, such as the Burqu Dam, indicate that the basin has been used as a traffic stop by the Roman and Byzantine imperial armies, and marked the eastern borders of the Byzantine empire, or was part of the Roman vassal states.
+It is not known exactly when was the Ruwaished basin first inhabited, however existing Roman water dams, such as the Burqu Dam, indicate that the basin has been used as a traffic stop by the Roman and Byzantine imperial armies, and marked the eastern borders of the Byzantine empire, or was part of the Roman vassal states.

 During the War on Iraq in 2003, Ruwaished came to world attention, as tens of media correspondents used it as a base for their coverage of the war.